IsaacScript/isaacscript/docs/publishing-to-the-workshop.md

 - Commit all changes in Git and push.
 - Open the "ModUploader.exe" file with a working directory of the destination mod directory.
   - (Unfortunately, there isn't a way to publish a mod via the command-line.)

+Furthermore, see `publish --help` for additional flags that may be passed.